-Evaluation of cognitive function involves taking a history from the patient and from someone who knows the patient plus doing a bedside mental status examination How to Assess Mental Status The patient’s attention span is assessed first; an inattentive patient cannot cooperate fully and hinders testing.
-Any hint of cognitive decline requires examination of mental status ( see Examination... read more or, if bedside testing is inconclusive, formal neuropsychologic testing Assessment of cognitive function Dementia is chronic, global, usually irreversible deterioration of cognition.
+Evaluation of cognitive function involves taking a history from the patient and from someone who knows the patient plus doing a bedside mental status examination How to Assess Mental Status The mental status examination is used to evaluate the patient’s level of consciousness and the content of consciousness.
+Patients are considered alert if they are actively perceiving the world... read more or, if bedside testing is inconclusive, formal neuropsychologic testing Assessment of cognitive function Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more .

 Diagnosis of dementia with Lewy bodies is considered probable if 2 of the following 4 core features are present and is considered possible if only one is present: